-Six bronze life and a quarter size horse sculptures by Hamish Mackie, commissioned by Berkeley Homes, for the main Piazza at Goodman’s Fields, London, E1 8GF.
+In 2016, Hamish Mackie was awarded the Public Monuments and Sculpture Association’s Marsh Award for Excellence in Public Fountains for the Goodman’s Fields Horses – six bronze life and a quarter size horse sculptures, commissioned by Berkeley Homes for the main piazza at Goodman’s Fields, London, E1 8GF.

 ‘Berkeley is all about place making.
 At Goodman’s Fields we had the opportunity to create a landmark that celebrates British craftsmanship as well as the history of the local community.’

 In the 16th Century, the land was farmed by a Roland Goodman, whose son went on to let out the fields for the grazing of horses.
 Berkeley wanted to commemorate this historic link, by celebrating the horses which worked alongside people in London’s ascent to prosperity.

 Berkeley’s vision for the Goodman’s Fields Piazza was that it should be a lasting symbol of the locality and the community.
 ‘This land has horses in its DNA and we wanted to highlight this.’

 Once the design of the central piazza – with its dynamic flow – was conceived, the next piece of the puzzle was to find the perfect sculptor to bring the vision to life.
 Hamish Mackie won the design competition to create the Goodman’s Fields horses after forty sculptors were narrowed down to a shortlist of six.